rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This document is intended to be a lightweight alternative for {{RFC8639}} and {{RFC8641}}, but it intentionally reuses substantial parts of the design and data model of those RFCs.

-For ease of reference, this document, sources much of the base text and basis for the YANG model directly from those RFCs, rather than creating a separate document that would contain numerous references back to sections in those RFCs and correspondingly would be hard to read and follow.
+For ease of reference, this document, sourced much of the starting text and basis for the *yang-push-lite* YANG model directly from those RFCs, rather than either starting from scratch or creating a separate document that would contain numerous references back to sections in those RFCs and correspondingly would be hard to read and follow.

 Hence, the authors of this draft would like to sincerely thank and acknowledge the very significant previous effort put into those RFCs by authors, contributors and reviewers.
-Hence we would particularly like to thank the authors: Eric Voit, Alex Clemm, Alberto Gonzalez Prieto, Einar Nilsen-Nygaard, Ambika Prasad Tripathy, but also everyone who contributed to the underlying work upon which this document is heavily based.
+We would particularly like to thank the authors: Eric Voit, Alex Clemm, Alberto Gonzalez Prieto, Einar Nilsen-Nygaard, Ambika Prasad Tripathy, but also everyone who contributed to the underlying work from which this document is derived.

 # Summary of Open Issues & Potential Enhancements